 My email list is the backbone of my business.
 When it comes to generating revenue, it’s my list that is responsible for much of it.

 In many ways, I use Facebook ads backwards compared to most advertisers.
-I spend most of my A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. promoting content (building a remarketing audience) and growing my email list.
+I spend most of my A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis.
+More promoting content (building a remarketing This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More) and growing my email list.
 While I do run ads to promote products, my email marketing is then mostly responsible for the heavy lifting.

 During the past couple of years, my primary list builder has been a monthly webinar.
 But even if the content is largely the same from month-to-month, it takes a great deal of effort to do this.